Welcome to my income report for January 2020

 My real estate deal from the last year fell apart.
 I knew the real estate agent was a lying lazy ass, but I didn’t know how bad it is until she sent a reservation contract draft.

-Even though the contract was more detailed than any previous one I read and was a three-sided agreement, the penalty clauses were clearly one-sided.
+Even though the contract was more detailed than any previous one I read and was a three-sided agreement, the penalty clauses were one-sided.

 The seller would pay a small fine if he didn’t sign in time.
 But the buyer would lose the whole reservation fee deposit if anything went wrong with getting financing in time.